Welcome! This page is undergoing an update BIG, EXCITING NEWS INCOMING SHORTLY

 Who?

-Who benefits from the Slash Pond Boardwalk?
+Who benefits from the Slash Pond Community Nature Reserve Boardwalk?

-• school children and young people from local youth organisations
+• school children and young people from local youth organisations;

-• charities or voluntary groups that may partake in outdoor activities
+• charities or voluntary groups that may partake in outdoor activities;

-• users with additional needs, through onsite parking, wheelchair access and sensory areas
+• users with additional needs, through onsite parking, wheelchair access and sensory areas;

 • local businesses.